 While the cut is classic, it isn't our favorite.
 The waist is especially high and doesn't jive well with more modern low-rise pants and untucked shirts.
 We also found that the Hanes underwear ended up being a somewhat undesirable mix of bunchy and swampy.
 The waistband's seam was scratchy and was one of our least favorites in the review, rubbing our hips while moving about.
 Sweating on top of that only made it worse.
 We think there are better options elsewhere in this review for a quality all-around boxer brief.

-The Gildan Covered Waistband Boxer Brief is far from our favorite pair of skivvies, and fell into a lot of the pitfalls we don't love about men's underwear.
+The Gildan Covered Waistband is far from our favorite, possessing a lot of characteristics that we typically don't love about men's underwear.
 The waistband is bulky and frequently got pushed up or down by our tester's pants.
-Similarly, the hem on the bottom of the legs is bulky, and every time our tester would step up or squat, they would ride up.
+Similarly, the bottom leg hems are bulky, and every time our tester would step up or squat, they would ride up.
 We also found the fly annoyingly small when nature called.

 With their roomier cut and thicker fabric, they're a decent pair to hang out in.
 However, we found them to be hot and swampy when working out, bulky under our pants, and not as comfy as some of the others.
 The price can be tempting, but outside of saving a couple of bucks, we'd recommend you look higher in this review for other options.